0xJs/EnumMitigations/README.md

 # EnumMitigations
 Reports on Driver, LSASS and other security services mitigations.
-I got inspired to build upon the EnumMitigations tool provided in the Evasion Lab (CETP) from [Altered Security](https://www.alteredsecurity.com/evasionlab).
+I got inspired to build upon the EnumMitigations tool provided in the Evasion Lab (CETP) from [Altered Security](https://www.alteredsecurity.com/evasionlab), taught by [Saad Ahla](https://www.linkedin.com/in/saad-ahla/).

 ### Checks
 - Driver Security Mitigations